Cherry Point Sailors Recognized for Assisting Fellow Sailor

-Two Sailors serving aboard Naval Health Clinic Cherry Point received recognition for their actions assisting a fellow Sailor in need.

-Hospital Corpsman Second Class Emily Page and Hospital Corpsman Third Class Brandon Hankins received Commander’s Coins from Navy Captain Sean Barbabella, the clinic’s Commanding Officer on Thursday, March 14, 2024.
+Hospital Corpsman Second Class Emily Page, center right, and Hospital Corpsman Third Class Brandon Hankins, center left, received Commander’s Coins from Navy Captain Sean Barbabella, the clinic’s Commanding Officer on Thursday, March 14, 2024.
 Both serve in the clinic’s Patient Administration Department.

 |Date Taken: